Words Mean Things: On Training, Coaching, And Athletes

 Same principle for a personal trainer.
 You walk into the gym, they tell you exactly what exercises to do, when, and exactly how often, without ever mentioning why you are doing that exercise in the first place.

-A Personal Trainer trains people, Coaches train people how to keep training.
+A Personal Trainer trains people, Coaches train people how to train better.

 Being An Athlete

 Webster’s dictionary is incorrect.

 Why do I have the authority to say this?
 Because, they, like most of the population, do not know what an athlete is.